ADGEfficiency/adgefficiency.github.io/_posts/2018-07-08-dqn-tuning.md

 ---

 This is the second post on the new energy_py implementation of DQN.
 This post continues the emotional hyperparameter tuning journey where the first post left off.
-The code used to run the experiment is at [this commit](https://github.com/ADGEfficiency/energy_py/commit/a0b26578bb550605c405fae3026a8a6fdfd7b889).
+The code used to run the experiment is on [this commit of energypy](https://github.com/ADGEfficiency/energy_py/commit/a0b26578bb550605c405fae3026a8a6fdfd7b889).

 1. [DQN debugging using Open AI gym Cartpole](https://adgefficiency.com/dqn-debugging/)
 2. [DDQN hyperparameter tuning using Open AI gym Cartpole](https://adgefficiency.com/dqn-tuning/)